+Case Western Reserve University students are serious about success, and every facet of their college experience is geared toward equipping them with the knowledge and skills that will allow them to achieve their goals.
 From rigorous course work—spanning arts, engineering, humanities, management, natural sciences, nursing, and social and behavioral sciences—to hands-on learning experiences and vibrant city living, a Case Western Reserve education prepares students to become distinguished academics, savvy professionals, and productive global citizens.

-Case Western Reserve offers nearly 100 academic programs that weave intense classroom theory with hands-on application in a host of real-world settings.
+Case Western Reserve offers more than 100 academic programs that weave intense classroom theory with hands-on application in a host of real-world settings.
 Our single-door admission policy allows students the freedom to dedicate themselves to all their interests, building their capacities in areas as diverse as Contemporary Dance and Physics or Political Science and Biomedical Engineering.